openfl/lime.openfl.org/_docs/advanced-setup/electron.md

 title: Setup Electron
 ---

 [Electron](https://www.electronjs.org) allows developers to build cross-platform desktop apps with JavaScript, HTML, and CSS.
-Lime and OpenFL may be configured to create an Electron app.
+Electron can run on Windows, macOS, and Linux.

 ## Automatic Install